tabughali/PayPal-PHP-SDK/README.md

 # Deprecation Notice:
-This SDK is deprecated.
-You can continue to use it, but no new features or support requests will be accepted.
+This SDK is deprecated; you can continue to use it, but no new features or support requests will be accepted.
+An integration with [the new Server SDK](https://github.com/paypal/PayPal-Server-SDKs) is recommended.
+Review the [docs](https://developer.paypal.com/serversdk/php/getting-started/how-to-get-started/) for details.
-For alternatives, please visit [the current SDK homepage on the PayPal Developer Portal](https://developer.paypal.com/docs/api/rest-sdks/)

 ## REST API SDK for PHP